the mountain teaches the dreaming

 THE DREAMING RITUAL

 This dreaming ritual involves recalling and extracting a series of movements from dreams.
-By its genesis in the dream itself, each movement emerges to consciousness from incubation in the Personal and/or Collective Unconscious; each movement carries its own innate force of dreaming.
-These movements are then practiced separately and then combined to form a movement cycle, a kind of dream choreography, capable of triggering dreamtime memory, emotion and visions when performed in the waking state.
+By its origin in the dream itself, each movement emerges to consciousness from incubation in the Personal and/or Collective Unconscious; each movement carries its own innate force and power of dreaming.
+These movements were then practiced separately and then combined to form a movement cycle, a kind of dream choreography, capable of triggering dreamtime memory, emotion and visions when performed in the waking state.
 This ritual aims to evoke the presence of the dreamtime/daytime interface through its embodiment in action.
-We are also careful not to assign, assume or project any meaning onto these movements; sometimes the dream's innate meanings emerge on their own.
+In this 2-year Dreaming Ritual Project we were also careful not to assign, assume, or project any meaning onto these movements but instead allowed the dream's innate meanings to emerge on their own.

 The dreaming ritual enacted in the Dreambody/Earthbody lab of Spring 2008 culminated in two nights on Mount Tamalpais.
-The strong tellurian currents of the mountain amplified the power of dreaming, shocking us all with a direct experience of the Dreamtime/Daytime continuum.
+The strong tellurian currents of the mountain amplified the power of dreaming, shocking us all with direct experience of the Dreamtime/Daytime continuum.
 Like Guboo said, “the mountain teaches the dreaming”.
-I realize now that we would probably never have experienced this without the rigorous preparation we underwent in the preceding six weeks, where certain ritual skills were developed to maintain the structural integrity of our choreographies and where specific sources were served to sensitize and empower the energetic body, a.k.a. the dreambody.
+We would probably never have experienced this shock of dreaming without the rigorous preparation we underwent in the preceding six weeks, where certain ritual skills were developed to maintain the structural integrity of our choreographies and where specific sources were served to sensitize and empower the energetic body, a.k.a. the dreambody.

 SHADOW WORK, TECHNIQUE AND SOURCING

-The recalibration of this paratheatre work will be accomplished simultaneously in three areas: 1) Shadow work; exposing power drains 2) Technique; development of ritual skills and 3) Sourcing; nurturing intuition and the talent for fluid access and expression of the internal landscape.
-These three levels of work will serve the continuing excavation and enactment of dreaming ritual choreographies.
-At the culmination of our Spring and Summer labs, these dreaming rituals will be executed over several nights on Mount Tamalpais.
+Throughout four separate labs (2008 and 2009) this project was advanced through three areas of paratheatre work: 1) Shadow work; exposing power drains 2) Technique; development of ritual skills and 3) Sourcing; nurturing intuition and the talent for fluid access and expression of the internal landscape.
+These three levels of work served the continuing excavation and enactment of dreaming ritual choreographies.

 SHADOW WORK

-This paratheatre medium acts as a means to empower the energetic body and, to expose and dramatize the existing symptoms of power loss in our lives.
-Only when we are willing and able to examine what is draining the energetic body can we begin to resuscitate our power.
-I call this process Shadow work, as it addresses the excavation of unconscious and often self-destructive complexes into the light of day for their transformation into more creative expression and play.
+This paratheatre medium acts as a means to empower the energetic body and expose the existing symptoms of power loss in our lives.
+Only when we are willing and able to examine what is draining and ravaging the energetic body can we begin to resuscitate our power.
+I call this process Shadow work as it addresses the excavation of unconscious and often self-destructive complexes into the light of day for their transformation into more creative expression and play.

 Click this for more on what drains the energetic body.